hcosta/cpu-3d-graphics/README.md

         window->modelTranslation[1],
         window->modelTranslation[2] };

-    // Add a light movement to the camera to the right window->cameraPosition[0] += 0.025;
+    // Add a slight movement to the camera to the right window->cameraPosition[0] += 0.025;
     window->cameraPosition[1] += 0.025;
     window->cameraPosition[2] -= 0.025;